ycr88/shangdewu/user/pages/todo/default.md

 * ~~add ligthbox to the small pictures~~
     - ~~add also to single images~~
 * ~~favicon~~
+* put in the footer the section with the parters icons in circules with linsk to their main site

 ## Home
 * ~~icon in the header~~ ~~[fill with original]~~